The True Identity of Yashar’al

 The original covenant land, Canaan/Yarushalayim, stands desolate due to ancestral rebellion — but prophecy declares it will be rebuilt by the hands of Gentiles YashaYahu 60:10, awaiting the return of the true heirs.

-Arzareth — described in 2 Esdras 13:40–46 as a land “where never mankind dwelt” — was a divinely appointed refuge for the Ten Tribes who fled Assyrian captivity to preserve the Torah.
-While its exact location remains debated, the Scriptures emphasize it was uninhabited and far removed from gentile nations — a place of prophetic concealment.
+Arzareth— described in 2 Esdras 13:40–46 as a land “where never mankind dwelt” — was a divinely appointed refuge for the Ten Tribes of Yashar’al who fled from Assyrian captivity.
+This hidden land was given by YaHU’aH as a place where they could preserve the Torah and keep the statutes they failed to uphold in their homeland.
+While scholars and seekers debate the precise location of Arzareth, the Scriptures are clear: it was a land uninhabited, far removed from Gentile nations, and ordained for prophetic concealment.

 However, Africa — especially Sub-Saharan Africa — became the broader preservation ground where remnants from all Twelve Tribes were eventually scattered, regathered, and multiplied after successive exiles.
-Torah-keeping customs, naming traditions, and prophetic patterns remained embedded throughout this region.
+Torah-keeping customs, naming traditions, and prophetic patterns remained deeply embedded throughout this region — from the rivers of Kush to the coasts of Ghana, from the mountain valleys of South Africa to the highlands of Ethiopia.

-Meanwhile, America (Mystery Babylon) became the land of captivity for Yahudah and Binyamin, forcibly scattered by slave ships during the Sub-Saharan and transatlantic slave trades — fulfilling the curses of Debarim 28:68).
+Meanwhile, America — the modern Mystery Babylon — became the land of captivity for Yahudah and Binyamin, forcibly scattered by slave ships during the Sub-Saharan and Transatlantic slave trades — fulfilling the curses of Dabarim 28:68.

-Now, the Great Awakening has begun — led not by man, but by the Ruach ha’Qodash — stirring scattered Yashar’al from every nation.
-We stand on the edge of prophetic regathering and righteous vengeance, as foretold in 2 Esdras 15:34–37.
+Now, the Great Awakening has begun — not by the will of man, but by the power of the Ruach ha’Qodash — stirring the scattered of Yashar’al from every nation.
+We now stand on the threshold of prophetic regathering and righteous vengeance, just as it is written in 2 Esdras 15:34–37.

 Colonial myths are collapsing.
-Roman religion fables are exposed.
-And from Arzareth’s prophetic concealment to Babylon’s oppression, the evidence resounds: African peoples are Yashar’al — chosen to rise, return, and restore the everlasting covenant.
+Roman religious fables are being exposed.
+And from Arzareth’s prophetic concealment to Babylon’s captivity, the evidence is undeniable: the African peoples are Yashar’al — chosen to rise, return, and restore the everlasting covenant.

 Shalum.